-The potential risk is recognized as being linked to a process that may be common to other substances and value chains, and therefore one should try to address it in an integrated way.
-For example, the use of a substance in surface treatment would lend itself to such an integrated approach.
+The A potential risk is recognized-identified as being linked to a process that may be common to other substances of potential concern and present in various value chains.andO_therefore one should try tomay address it in an integrated way.
+For example, the use of a substance used in surface treatment would-may lend itself to such an integrated approach.

-One could imagine an Authorisation per substance, which would be a long and complex process and highly disturbing for the companies concerned (uncertainty - what guarantees of equality of treatment? - consistency?)
+One could imagine an aAuthorisation per-for each of the substances of concern.
+This , which would be a long and complex process and a highly disturbingproblematic one for the companies concerned (uncertainty - what guarantees of equality of treatment? - consistency?).

-However, a creative approach may focus on acid mist, the carrier of the various substances as particulates, and the introduction of a technological solution for the entire sector (BATNEEC) could help solve the problems (see Table 4).
+However, a creative approach may focus on the main sources of exposure such as acid mist, the carrier of the various substances as particulates, and this may be addressed through the introduction of a technological solution for the entire sector (BATNEEC) could help solve the problems (see Table 4Table 4).